Scalar Functions¶

 Arguments¶

-key: Expression to be used for key.
-Can be a constant, column, or function, any combination of arithmetic or string operators, or a named expression of previous listed.
+: Expression to be used for key.
+Can be a constant, column, function, or any combination of arithmetic or string operators.
+Formake_map

-value: Expression to be used for value.
-Can be a constant, column, or function, any combination of arithmetic or string operators, or a named expression of previous listed.
+: Expression to be used for value.
+Can be a constant, column, function, or any combination of arithmetic or string operators.
+Formake_map

 Example¶